Facebook

 December 2004 - The Trust expands

 Over time, the Trust had working with many more organisations from the wider area.
-To reflect this, the trustees took the first set to make this official and voted to work as a Partnership at its AGM.
+To reflect this, the trustees took the first set to make this official and voted to work as a Partnership at its AGM, removing the requirement for parish presence on the committee.
 Partnerships are the best way of maintaining each Parishes identity while helping them to carry out individual projects, but still allowing us to work together for overall benefit.

 2005 - North Tyne and Redesdale Community Partnership is Born